Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

 ```

-- Finally, all the code that does this processing is included in a function called ```clean_tabular_data```, which takes in the raw dataframe, calls these functions sequentially on the output of the previous one, and returns the processed data.
+- All the code that does this processing is included in a function called ```clean_tabular_data```, which takes in the raw dataframe, calls these functions sequentially on the output of the previous one, and returns the processed data.

 ```python
 def clean_tabular_data():